top of page

 Hands Holding Hands

-We strive to provide our team with all the necessary tools and resources to ensure that we all can help our community to the best of our ability.
-If you are here looking to perfect your craft and expand your profession.
-You are in the right place.
-Here at the Oregon black doula association we show gratitude to our team by not only celebrating our wins but recognizing our weakness so we can actively grow in our career and community.
+We strive to provide our team with all the necessary tools and resources to ensure that we can help our community to the best of our ability.
+Here at the Oregon Black Doula Association, we show gratitude to our team by not only celebrating our wins but also recognizing our weaknesses so we can actively grow in our careers and our community.

 Wooden Cars